 (old school) baptist fans

 This quilting style goes wayyy back!
-But that doesn’t make it any less stylish. ;) Because it is technically difficult to execute, this panto costs 3 cents per square inch.
-If you are interested in a similar look, check out the baptist clams panto below (that one costs 2 cents psi).
+But that doesn’t make it any less stylish. ;) Because it is technically difficult to execute, this panto costs more than standard rates.
+If you are interested in a similar look, check out the baptist clams panto below (that one is standard pricing).
 Quilt above by Lindsey Neill of Pen + Paper Patterns.

 Abacus is a fun panto when you want great texture, but don’t want to overpower the patchwork.
 It’s lovely back and forth lines give subtle visual interest while maxing out on texture!
 Quilt made by Gail Zerbe, pattern by Aqua Paisley Studio.